Apply for Winter term now! It starts January 4.

 Browse the online class schedule to get the most up-to-date schedule information!

-Registration begins at 8 a.m. on Feb 16.
+Priority registration for Veterans begins at 8 a.m. on Nov 6.

 Community and Workforce Registration (Non-Credit)